blues/app-accelerators/57-propane-lpg-tank-fill-telemetry/README.md

 4. **Create a Fleet per territory.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) let you group devices for shared configuration and routing.
 A natural breakdown is one fleet per delivery territory or per tank capacity class — a 250-gallon residential fleet and a 1000-gallon commercial fleet may have different alert thresholds and report cadences.
 [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) can auto-assign new devices by matching tags set at provisioning time (e.g. `tank_size:1000gal`).

-5. **Set environment variables.** All variables below are optional; firmware compile-time defaults are shown in parentheses.
+5. **Set environment variables.** In Notehub, navigate to **Projects → [Your Project] → Environment** and configure a Fleet at the **Fleet level** or **Device level**.
+All variables below are optional; firmware compile-time defaults are shown in parentheses.
 Any value set in Notehub takes effect on the device's next inbound sync — no firmware re-flash required.
+Best practice: set variables on the Fleet, so a single configuration applies to all tanks in the fleet; override at the Device level for per-tank exceptions.

    | Variable | Default | Purpose |
    |---|---|---|